Esperanto: Phonology

-According to one of Zamenhof's "answers" in the Lingvaj respondoj, the letter n ought to be pronounced [n] in all cases, but the pronunciation [ŋ] is admissible before g, k, ĥ, and indeed the latter is how it is usually pronounced in practice.
+According to one of Zamenhof's entries in the Lingvaj respondoj, the letter ⟨n⟩ ought to be pronounced as [n] in all cases, but a rendering as [ŋ] is admissible before ⟨g⟩, ⟨k⟩, and ⟨ĥ⟩.

-Typing diacritics
+Diacritics and Substitutions

 Even with the widespread adoption of Unicode, the letters with diacritics (found in the "Latin-Extended A" section of the Unicode Standard) can cause problems with printing and computing, because they are not found on most physical keyboards and are left out of certain fonts.